tmllull/intervalsicu-to-influxdb/README.md

 ![Grafana Dashboard example](docs/screenshots/image.png)
 ![Grafana Dashboard example2](docs/screenshots/image2.png)
 ## Exported data
 Not all information is exported.
 This project has been created to extract (for now) only data from activities or wellness (sleep, VO2Max, etc.).
-Besides, information about data account (like email, location, preferences, etc.), calendar or workouts are not retreived neither.
+Besides, information about data account (like email, location, preferences, etc.), calendar or workouts are not retreived neither (for now).

 Currently the following data is exported:
 - **Wellness**: this data contains information like sleep time and quality, act/ctl or VO2Max